What is the Fresh Success (FS) Program?

 Who can’t participate in Fresh Success?

-Students who receive TANF (Cash Aid) or California Food Assistance Program (CFAP) benefits are not eligible to participate in Fresh Success.
-Students pursuing higher education beyond the Associates of Arts degree level are ineligible for Fresh Success participation.
+Students who receive CalWORKs (Cash Aid) or California Food Assistance Program (CFAP) benefits are not eligible to participate in Fresh Success.

 How do I become eligible for CalFresh through Fresh Success?